 Insert the number or title of the “elements of claim” instruction.

-When certain benefits, such as employer-subsidized health insurance benefits, are recoverable under the evidence, this instruction may be modified to explain to the jury the manner in which recovery for those benefits is to be calculated.
+When certain benefits, such as employer-subsidized health insurance benefits, are recoverable under the evidence, this instruction may be modified to explain to the jury how recovery for those benefits is to be calculated.
 Claims for lost benefits often present difficult issues as to the proper measure of recovery.
 See EEOC v.
 Dial Corp., 469 F.3d 735, 744 (8th Cir.
 2006) (discussing different approaches and holding district court did not err in awarding lost health insurance premiums).
 Some courts deny recovery for lost benefits unless the employee purchases substitute coverage, in which case the measure of damages is the employee’s out-of-pocket expenses.
 Id. (citing Galindo v.
 Stoody Co., 793 F.2d 1502, 1517 (9th Cir.
 1986)).
 Other courts permit the recovery of the amount the employer would have paid as premiums on the employee’s behalf.
 Id. (citing Fariss v.
 Lynchburg Foundry, 769 F.2d 958, 964-65 (4th Cir.
-1985).
+1985)).
 The Committee expresses no view as to what approach is proper.
 This instruction also may be modified to exclude certain items that were mentioned during trial but are not recoverable because of an insufficiency of evidence or as a matter of law.

 This sentence should be used to guide the jury in calculating the plaintiff’s economic damages.
 In section 1983 cases, however, a prevailing plaintiff may recover actual damages for emotional distress and other personal injuries.
 See Carey v.
 Piphus, 435 U.S. 247 (1978).
 The words following “minus” are accurate only to the extent that they refer to employment that has been taken in lieu of the employment with the defendant.
 That is significant where, for example, the plaintiff had a part-time job with someone other than the defendant before the discharge and retained it after the discharge.
 In that circumstance, the amount of earnings and benefits from that part-time employment received after the discharge should not be deducted from the wages or fringe benefits the plaintiff would have earned with the defendant if he or she had not have been discharged, unless the part-time job was enlarged after the discharge.
 In such a case, the instruction should be modified to make it clear to the jury that income may be used to reduce the plaintiff’s recovery.